apetrovYa/my-title-normalizer/README.md

 The script expects a string in input.
 The output will be possibly a string like the following: aaaaa-bbbbb-ccccc-dddd.
 Where {a,b,c,d} are arbitrary sequences of chars.
+In between the script transforms an input into output.

 ## Why this tool